Capgemini/grade-ladder/src/flat/SE_Ladder-A08-LeadSoftwareEngineer.md

 You are capable of considering and weighing up a range of (possibly conflicting) opinions, are able to sum up the key points of each of them and make a final recommendation.

-You consider _the bigger picture_ when making decisions.
+You consider 'the bigger picture' when making decisions.
 This may include - but not be limited to - business, commercial or legal perspectives.

 You are highly aware of the non-functional requirements of the solution, work to ensure your design and development meets these requirements and can evidence this via non-functional tests.